eliyahuOfficial/Url-Metadata-Fetcher/README.md

 Ensuring that images, titles, and descriptions are displayed correctly.
 Deployment

+### Deployment

+The application is deployed using Render:

+-- Backend: Deployed to Render.
+The server address is available at https://url-metadata-fetcher-server.onrender.com.
+-- Frontend: Deployed to Render.
+The client is configured to automatically use the backend server address during the build process.

 ### Security

 This project uses the following security best practices:

 --- Helmet: Used to secure HTTP headers.